-Due to the global pandemic of Covid-19 in the early months of 2020, the tourism industry in Australia and across the world has been negatively impacted .
-With federal government decisions on non-essential travel and gathering restrictions to help to spread the virus, the impact of this evolving situation is expected to be felt in the coming months.
+Due to the global pandemic of COVID-19 in the early months of 2020, the tourism industry in Australia and across the world has been negatively impacted.
+With federal government decisions on non-essential travel and gathering restrictions to help reduce the spread of the virus, the impact of this evolving situation is expected to be felt in the coming months.

-Even in uncertain times, The KVIC aims to provide exceptional customer service while informing visitors on advice during the covid-19 situation.
+Even in uncertain times, the KVIC aims to provide exceptional customer service while informing visitors on advice during the COVID-19 situation.

-When the current restrictions are lifted, the KVIC is looking forward to providing information to visitors on activities and attractions in Katherine and the region.
-We continue to offer tour and accommodation booking services within Tourism Top End membership, regional and interstate brochures, information on local services, as well as a water refill station, Wi-Fi and locally made souvenirs.
+Through the easing of restrictions, the KVIC is looking forward to providing information to visitors on activities and attractions in Katherine and the region.
+We continue to offer tour and accommodation booking services within Tourism Top End memberships, regional and interstate brochures, information on local services, as well as a water refill station, Wi-Fi and locally made souvenirs.

 With tourism and hospitality contributing a total value add of \$39.7m (National Institute of Economic and industry Research NIEIR) to the Katherine economy, the importance of strong and mutually supportive partnerships are essential in ensuring working towards the existed sustained growth of the industry.
-With the impact of COVID-19 travel restrictions expected to have a significant impact, Council, Tourism NT and Tourism Top End will continue to work in partnership, now more than ever, with local operators to guarantee Katherine's tourism industry.
+With the impact of COVID-19 travel restrictions expected to have a significant impact, Council, Tourism NT and Tourism Top End will continue to work in partnership with local operators to guarantee Katherine's tourism industry.

-The KVIC is funded by Katherine Town Council, with assistance from Tourism NT.
+KVIC is funded by Katherine Town Council, with assistance from Tourism NT.
 In addition to supporting the KVIC under a funding agreement, Tourism NT provides advice on present tourism circumstances and trends to enable Katherine Town Council, the KVIC and local tourism operators to enhance the future visitor economy in the region.